joshuajung01/TeamBalanceBot/README.md

 With over 80 million players, it has captivated the attention of PC gamers all over the world.

 One of the many game modes in League of Legends is custom matches.
 In custom matches 10 players get in a lobby and face off in a 5 v 5 match.
-Since the teams need to be created manually, the teams are often unbalanced
+Since the teams need to be created manually, the teams are often unbalanced.
+TeamBalanceBot now automatically creates fair teams for the users.

 ### The Problem
 Custom Matches in League of Legends matches are unfair and the matches are not competitive.